 For those interested in studying to become a Chartered Financial Analyst, it is worth noting that the MSc Finance modules contribute widely to CFA study sessions at Levels I, II and III.
 Details of modules that relate to the CFA content are provided under Programme Content.
 In addition, we offer a non-assessed module that is closely related to the CFA Institute Code of Ethics and Standards of Professional Conduct, CFA Level II.

-Finally, the MSc Finance is accredited by the Association of Chartered Certified Accountants (ACCA).
+Finally, the MSc Finance is accredited by the Association of Chartered Certified Accountants (ACCA), and a designated ACCA Pathway through the programme can be followed by students with suitable qualifications on entry.

 Find out more about the structure and content of the MSc Finance.